Aehronburn/minimal_terminal_music_player/README.md

 * <kbd>r</kbd> to toggle loop on/off
 * <kbd>q</kbd> to close(also <kbd>ctrl+c</kbd> or just closing the window works)

-You can resize the terminal as you wish, the UI will adapt
+You can resize the terminal as you wish, the UI will adapt.

+If it doesn't run, first install OpenAL and the latest Visual C++ redistributables(for Windows).

 ## Architecture
 * The *main* process is tasked with displaying the UI and handling the input.